The 4 Best DSLR Cameras under $500

 A DSLR, as opposed to a mirrorless or even a medium format camera, comes with the widest choice of lenses and accessories and combines with its performance a reasonable pricing.

 It's no wonder that most compact point & shoot users look to upgrade to a DSLR.
-Increasingly, more first-time camera buyers look for a DSLR rather than a mirrorless.
+Increasingly, more first-time camera buyers looking for a DSLR rather than a mirrorless.
 I am sure mirrorless camera users would disagree with me but DSLRs are still ahead, just by a bit.

 DSLRs come in different, shapes, sizes and price points (e.g. read our post on the Best Canon DSLRs under $1,000 or the Super High-End DSLR: the Nikon D5, costing close to $6,500 just for just the body!).